 How is Hallucinogen Addiction Treated?

 Addiction treatment programs that specialize in hallucinogen abuse are difficult to find.
 There aren’t any FDA-approved medications that specifically treat hallucinogen addictions.
-Addiction recovery plans that treat other drug addictions can be beneficial, including medical detox when necessary, in-patient programs, and behavioral therapies.
+Addiction recovery plans that treat other drug addictions can be beneficial, including medical drug detox treatment when necessary, residential treatment programs, and behavioral therapies.

 Addiction to dissociative hallucinogens should be helped via traditional recovery treatments at a recovery facility under the care of professionals.
 Not only are dissociative hallucinogens more dangerous than classic hallucinogens, but the withdrawal symptoms are far more intense.